 Jehu Throws Queen Jezebel Off the Palace Balcony

 Jehu later commands Jezebel’s eunuchs to throw her out of the palace window.
 They obey his commands and Jezebel was instantly killed.
-Jehu tramples over her body but after he decides to arrange a proper burial due to her royal descent, only her skull, hands, and feet remain.
+Jehu tramples over her body, but only her skull, hands, and feet remain after he decides to arrange a proper burial due to her royal descent.
 The rest of her body was eaten by dogs.
 Ahaziah the nephew of Jehoram King of Israel, nonetheless, managed to flee to Megiddo, where he died.
 And this is exactly where the next stop is on our private tour of the Jezreel Valley.